13-Peripherals

 MUSIC AND VOICE SYNTHESIS

-Apple II computers have been involved in sound from the beginning, with Wozniak’s decision to include a speaker so he could make sounds for an Apple II version of “Breakout“.
-As simple as it was, some enterprising programmers have even managed to make this single-voice speaker sound like two and even three different voices (tones) simultaneously (“Electric Duet” comes to mind).
+Apple II computers have been involved in sound from the beginning, with Wozniak’s decision to include a speaker so he could make sounds for an Apple II version of Breakout.
+As simple as it was, some enterprising programmers have even managed to make this single-voice speaker sound like two and even three different voices (tones) simultaneously (Electric Duet is an example of such a product).
 But that was not enough for those who wanted to have better quality music production, and so production of synthesizer cards was in full swing by the early 1980s.
 Some of those cards included the following:

 The Drum-Key (made by PVI) was specifically a percussion synthesizer.
 It required an external amplifier and used included software to produce a wide variety of drum and other percussion sounds.[44]

 Beginning in the late 1970s there were several speech synthesizers available for the Apple and other home computers.
 One brand was the TextTalker, and another (made by Mountain Hardware for $279) was the Supertalker.
 In the 1980s two other popular brands were the Echo II (slot-based) and Cricket (for the modem port on the IIc) synthesizers, made by Street Electronics.
-These latter also included the ability to produce other sound effects, and some games released at the time had enhanced sound output when those two devices were detected.
-For speech reproduction, these devices usually used a method of accepting ASCII text from the computer in the form of “phonemes” to describe and produce voice through a built-in speaker.
+These latter also included the ability to produce a robotic voice, a female voice, sound effects, and stereo music.
+Some games released at the time had enhanced sound output when one of these two devices were detected.
+For speech reproduction, they used a method of accepting ASCII text from the computer in the form of “phonemes” to describe and produce voice through a built-in speaker.
 They used this approach because English words have a variety of pronunciation depending on their context.
 Properly programmed, the voice synthesizers could pronounce the word “root” to rhyme with either “boot” or “foot”.
 It wasn’t until the IIGS came out with the built-in capability of speech reproduction (via the Ensoniq chip) that software making use of that feature became available in any quantity.

 ROBOTS AND DEVICE CONTROL